vasmark1/foxies/README.md

 ## TODO list:

-- Add Galaxycraft and Addons
+- Add Galacticraft and Addons
 - More optimizations
 - ???